abdirxhmxn/IQ-Demo/README.md

 ## Scripts

+* `npm start` runs the server
-* `npm start` runs the server with nodemon for live reload
+* `npm run dev` runs the server with nodemon for live reload
+* `npm run seed:demo` resets the database with the Demo Academy fixtures and regenerates `DEMO_CREDENTIALS.md`

 ## License